-Janell received standing ovations at the Church of the Village in New York City.
-She has worked on recording projects at the Bunker Studio.
+Janell received seven standing ovations at the Church of the Village in New York City.

 Janell was the recipient of the Louis Armstrong Jazz Award.
 She had participated in a series of master classes with Charles Gorham.
 Janell has performed professionally in Indiana with the Muncie Symphony Orchestra and as a substitute trumpet for the Richmond Symphony Orchestra and the Master Chorale Works Orchestra.
-That same year, she performed as a First Fanfare Trumpet at the Pan American Games in Indianapolis and at the ITG Conference with the BSU Trumpet Ensemble.
-She was featured as a soloist with the Ball State Symphony Orchestra as one of the winners of the Undergraduate Concerto Competition.
+She performed as a First Fanfare Trumpet at the Pan American Games in Indianapolis and at the ITG Conference with the Trumpet Ensemble.
+Janell was featured as a soloist with the BSU Orchestra as the winner of the Undergraduate Concerto Competition.
 As a graduate student, she participated in six ensembles at Ball State.
-Janell played split-lead trumpet for Ball State's Studio Jazz Ensemble.
+Janell played split-lead trumpet for the Studio Jazz Ensemble.
 She has performed in musicals, including Evita and the Consul.

 Janell earned a Master of Music in Music Performance from Ball State University.
 Her major trumpet teachers include Laurie Frink, Paul Everett, and Keith Whitford.
-Janell had additional studies with Jon Crowley, John McNeil, Larry McWilliams, Bruce Whisler, Jeffrey Piper, Susan Slaughter, and Steve Weger.
+Janell had additional studies with Steve Weger, Susan Slaughter, Larry McWilliams, and John McNeil.

 This site is using the Blue Comet 1.1 theme.